drbaguiar/ClassProject/README.md

 Steps to work on this course project
 ---------------------------

-Run run_analysis.R

-First it will check for required packages and install them if needed.
+1. The script will check for required packages and install them if needed.

-Next, it will check for the UCI HAR Dataset directory.
+2. The script will  check for the UCI HAR Dataset directory.
 If the directory does not exsist, it will download the zipfile and unzip it.

-Next, it will load activity labels, data column names and will extract only the measurements on the mean and standard deviation for each measurement.
+3. The script will load activity labels, data column names.
+The column names will be cleaned.

+4. The script will extract only the measurements on the mean and standard deviation for each measurement.

-Next, it will load and process the testing data.
+5. The script will load and process the testing data.

-Next, it will load and process the training data.
+6. The script will load and process the training data.

-Next it will merge testing and training data and add labels that have to do with mean and standard deviation.
+7. The script will merge testing and training data and add labels.

-Finally, it will create a tidy data set containing the means of all the columns per test subject and per activity and will write the tidy dataset to a tab-delimited file called tidy.txt.
+8. The script will create a tidy data set a write the tidy dataset to a tab-delimited file called tidy.txt.

 About the Code Book
 --------------------